 All residence hall staff members monitor both internal and external security at all residence halls.
 Live-in residence hall staff members are trained and respond to safety and security concerns and to provide support and appropriate referrals to any victim of a crime.
-Live-in staff includes Resident Assistants, Assistant Coordinators, Residence Coordinators, and Hall Directors.
+Live-in staff includes Resident Assistants, Assistant Coordinators, and Residence Coordinators.

 Police service is provided 24 hours a day, seven days a week.
 FSUPD can be reached at (850) 644-1234.
 If you are looking for assistance in your hall, call the front desk.
-All hall offices are staffed 24 hours a day.
+Each residential area has a front desk that is staffed 24 hours a day.
 The Florida State University Police Department also provides liaisons, also known as Adopt-A-C.O.P.P.s, to the residence hall community.
 These officers participate in staff functions and spend extra time in the halls doing security rounds and interacting with students.